code-kitchen/django-utensils/README.md

 django-utensils
 ===============

-A collection of reuable components to help build Django projects.
+A collection of reusable components to help build Django projects.